 Actuarial Analyst, Product Analyst, Business Development Associate

 Finance majors learn to manage organizations’ financial resources, weighing the time, returns, and risks associated with cash, equity, debt, and more advanced financial instruments.
 Eligible students may add a fifth year to their studies to earn a Master of Science in finance.

 Each year, students participate in the Duff & Phelps YOUniversity Deal Challenge.
 University of Wisconsin–Madison students have won the competition in three of the last four years.
 In 2015, students were required to address valuation and transfer pricing implications of eBay’s plan to spin off its payments business segment, PayPal, into a separate publicly traded company.

-#22 in the U.S. among undergraduate finance programs
+#21 in the U.S. (#9 among public universities) for undergraduate finance programs

 Investment Banking Analyst, Business Analyst, Portfolio Manager, Audit Associate